-One way that brands moving into the online retail space can improve their understanding is by utilizing intuitive and easy-to-use tools that optimize omni-channel workflows without sacrificing productivity in the process.
+One way brands move into the online retail space is by utilizing intuitive and easy-to-use tools that optimize omni-channel workflows without sacrificing productivity in the process.

 With $1.9 trillion in sales underpinning the global e-commerce sector, brands are chomping at the bit trying to find a way to carve out their place in this lucrative market.
 Unfortunately, many companies are unable to leverage opportunities available in this sector, resulting in lost revenue.
 Much of this stems from a lack of understanding about how to go about implementing an omni-channel strategy.